kartik-v/yii2-app-practical/README.md

 ### Install from an Archive File

-Extract the archive file downloaded from [GitHub](https://github.com/kartik-v/yii2-app-practical) to a directory named `practical` that is directly under the Web root.
+Extract the archive file downloaded from [GitHub](https://github.com/kartik-v/yii2-app-practical) to a directory named `practical` or your app name, that is directly under the Web root.

 Then follow the instructions given in "GETTING STARTED".